docksal/docksal/docs/db-access.md

 MySQL service in the `db` container is exposed at a random port by default.
 This is done to avoid port conflicts if running multiple Docksal powered projects (multisites don't count).

 To view the randomly assigned port value run `fin config` and look for `MYSQL_PORT:`.
 You can connect to MySQL in the db container on `192.168.64.100:<random-port-value>`.
-Keep in mind, that the random port value will change every time the DB container is restarted.
+Keep in mind, the random port value will change every time the `db` container is restarted.

-## Assigning static port
+## Assigning a static port

-To have a static port assigned, override MYSQL_PORT variable value using `.docksal/docksal-local.env` file.
+To have a static port assigned, override the MYSQL_PORT variable value in `.docksal/docksal-local.env`.

 Replace `<unique-static-port>` with a **unique** port number (unique across all Docksal powered projects on your host):